LiorAronov/Terraform-Aws-Static-Website/README.md

 ![css file_line 9](https://user-images.githubusercontent.com/111339448/224538064-e02ca03b-6051-4070-b47c-2c7ba474475f.png)

-8. Uncomment the terraform-backend block in the "beckend.tf" file.
+8. Uncomment the terraform-backend block in the "backend.tf" file.
     - Set up the necessary variables **manually** (bucket, region, dynamodb_table).
     - **DO NOT import variables - it will not work!.**